 h.
 The use of any form of technology capable of originating, storing, receiving or sending alphanumeric data and photographic or other images to accomplish or abet any of the violations listed in parts a through g.

-7.2.2 Plagiarism or violations of procedures prescribed to protect the integrity of an assignment, such as:
+7.2.2 Plagiarism - defined as "intentionally or knowingly representing the words or ideas of others as one's own in any academic exercise" (also see discussion below) or violations of procedures prescribed to protect the integrity of an assignment, such as:

 a.
 Submitting an assignment purporting to be the student’s original work which has been wholly or partly created by another person;

 b.
 Presenting as one’s own work the ideas, representations or words of another person without customary and proper acknowledgment of sources;

 c.
 Submitting as newly executed work, without faculty member’s prior knowledge and consent, one’s own work which has been previously presented for another class at Ball State University or elsewhere;

 d.
 Knowingly permitting one’s work to be submitted by another person as if it were the submitter’s original work.

 Discussion: Regarding plagiarism, the Council of Writing Program Administrators notes the following:

 "Most current discussions of plagiarism fail to distinguish between:

 1. submitting someone else's test as one's own or attempting to blur the line between one'sownideas or words and those borrowed from another source, and

 2. carelessly or inadequately citing ideas and words borrowed from another source,